Grilled Rutabaga Recipe

 Remove the wax covered skin from two rutabagas. (they are dipped in wax in order to preserve their freshness for long periods) Slice them into half-inch thick sections.
 Coat with olive oil and season with salt and pepper.
 Grill over low heat for 30 to 45 minutes, until tender.

-That's all there is to this grilled rutabaga recipe.
+That's all there is to grilling a rutabaga.
 If you feel daring sometime, give 'em a try!